What are statistics used for in Trimoji?

 Completion rate and types of questionnaires taken

 A completion indicator is displayed.
-This is a useful signal for evaluating the fluidity of the candidate journey.
+This is a useful signal to assess the fluidity of the candidate journey.

 A visualization provides duration benchmarks (e.g., 3 minutes and 15 minutes) to help understand the distribution of observed times.